Portrait

 csavadi [at] ncsu [dot] edu

 I am a second year Ph.D. student at North Carolina State University advised by Dr. Tianfu Wu.
-My research interest lies in Continual Learning, with broader interest in efficient and robust learning.
+My research interest lies in improving the training efficiency and robustness of deep learning models.

 Prior to starting my Ph.D., I worked with the Precision Sustainable Agriculture initiative at NC State to build Computer Vision and Software solutions for problems in agriculture.